With the recent acquisition of an IoT platform and a fresh certification from Cisco, Synergy SKY opens its doors to millions of new meeting rooms.

 The company has until now delivered software to the video conferencing industry, but with a recent acquisition of an IoT company they step into all types of meeting rooms.

 The Sensor technology and cloud solution Synergy SKY is acquiring, makes it possible to monitor the use of all meeting rooms that don't have video conferencing equipment installed.

-By registering presence and movement in the room, the customers gets an overview and administrative tools to monitor the utilization of meeting rooms in their entire facility.
+By registering presence and movement in the room, the customers get an overview and administrative tools to monitor the utilization of meeting rooms in their entire facility.

 "30 percent of all bookings in meeting rooms are so-called no-shows," Waksvik says.

-Empty meeting rooms that are unavailable results in frustration among the users, waste of meeting room facilities, and is costly for the organization.
+Empty meeting rooms that are unavailable result in frustration among the users, waste of meeting room facilities, and is costly for the organization.

-"One of our clients used to have a dedicated person who’s task was to check if the meeting rooms were in use or not."
+"One of our clients used to have a dedicated person whose task was to check if the meeting rooms were in use or not."